 Handy dog is unique to NZ.
 It combines skills from Rally and Zoom with other skills typically required as foundation for Agility and dancing with dogs, to name just two!
 Many of these extra exercises might be seen as simple Tricks to do with your dog!
-The major difference will be the change of side, with the dog required to change side during the exercise.
+Handy dog also includes a range of obstacles for the dog to negotiate.
+The major difference will be the use of equipment, as well as the change of side, with the dog required to change side during the exercise.

-This class was introduced in 2012 with a range of signs added.
+This class was introduced in 2012.
 It is intended to add signs over time to ensure the class stays interesting.

 The object of this class is to show that the dog can

 · perform exercise stations on either side of the handler